 - You open fire on him.

-- You awkwardly back away from one another before heading your separate ways.
+- You awkwardly back away from one another before parting ways.

 - You initiate a conversation with each other.